-I enjoy doing the research for and writing southern historical fiction.
+I write southern historical fiction.
 The novel I'm writing is set in the Carolinas in the 1760s.
-I blog about my journey as a writer.
-Come along!
+I blog about my journey as a writer and a reader.

 Since my last blog post